alexgardien5/KP-Ranks/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 ## Changelog
+### v2.0.3
+* Tweaked: BWMod Uniform classnames due to their mod update.

 ### v2.0.2
 * Added: Portuguese localization.
 Thanks to [AngusDLX](https://github.com/AngusDLX)
 * Added: Spanish localization.
 Thanks to [Jettfiremachine](https://github.com/amunoz20)